 to do with you after all.

-the story helps the child to calm down, reflect, and integrate the emotions, as the emotional experience of the right frontal lobe is articulated
+the story helps the child to calm down, reflect, and integrate the emotions, as the emotional experience that was processed by the right frontal

-by the verbal, more rational understanding from the left frontal lobe.
+lobe is articulated and understood by the verbal, more rational left frontal lobe.

-If your child still seems upset and negative and isn’t open to problem-solving, that’s a sign that she hasn’t worked through the emotions yet and you need
+If your child still seems upset and negative and isn’t open to problem-solving, that’s a sign that he hasn’t worked through the emotions yet and you need

 to go back to the earlier steps.